BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 ---
 Where to start on this one, it's been an interesting year, not the best to be honest with a variety of things causing turmoil this year, I question how much I want to, or should share, so we'll see what comes out in this post.

-First and foremost, to the family of Tommy Oneal, I am so sorry for your loss.
-I rode up just as people were stopping to try to assist him and immediately called 911.
+First and foremost, to the family that experienced tragedy this weekend, I am so sorry for your loss.
+I rode up just as people were stopping to try to assist and immediately called 911.
 I was very optomistic as he was able to communicate with the folks who were tending to him.
 To learn via a phone call Sunday morning that he passed, I was crushed, but I can't imagine the pain that his family is and will be going through.

 For the rest of the weekend and ride review: